 But that is exactly what happened to Russian born player Tatiana Golovin in 2008, the year she achieved her highest career ranking ever, Number 12 in the world.

 |Height:||5 ft 9 in (1.75 m)|

 Just as her career was taking off doctors diagnosed her recurring back injury as Ankylosing Spondylitis and she was forced to give up competitive tennis.

 Born in Moscow Golovin moved to Paris with her parents and obtained French citizenship.
-She spent six years at Nick Bollettieri's Tennis Academy in Bradenton Florida and in 2004 she won the French Open Mixed Doubles with Richard Gasquet.
-In 2006 she reached the quarter finals of the French Open losing to the eventual Champion Maria Sharapova.
+She spent six years at Nick Bollettieri’s Tennis Academy in Bradenton Florida and 2004 she won the French Open Mixed Doubles with Richard Gasquet.
+In 2006 she reached the quarter-finals of the French Open losing to the eventual champion Maria Sharapova.

 Golovin played her last match in 2008 but she was back on the tennis scene in 2009.
 She commentated for French TV at the French Open at Roland Garros, and she also appeared in Sports Illustrated magazine alongside Daniela Hantuchova and Maria Kirilenko in a pictorial entitled “Volley of the Dolls”.